Gopalganj District, Bangladesh: Demographics

-According to the 2011 Bangladesh census, Gopalganj District had a population of 1,172,415, of which 577,868 were males and 594,547 were females.
-Rural population was 1,043,710 (89.02%) while urban population was 128,705 (10.98%).
-Gopalganj had a literacy rate of 58.09% for the population 7 years and above: 60.30% for males and 55.98% for females.
+According to the 2022 Census of Bangladesh, Gopalganj District had 308,710 households and a population of 1,295,057 with an average 4.11 people per household.
+Among the population, 250,128 (19.31%) inhabitants were under 10 years of age.
+The population density was 882 people per km2.
+Gopalganj District had a literacy rate (age 7 and over) of 79.84%, compared to the national average of 74.80%, and a sex ratio of 1,042 females per 1,000 males.
+Approximately, 20.01% of the population lived in urban areas.
+The ethnic population was 2,470.

-Today the majority are the Bengali Muslims, although before Partition Hindus, most of whom were Namasudras, formed a clear majority in what is today Gopalganj district.
-The largest minority group is the Bengali Hindus, while Christians are present in good numbers.
-The Muslim population has constantly increased, while due to land grabbing and persecution Hindu population has constantly decreased from a high of nearly 400,000 (40% of the population in 1981) to 350,000 today, and the Christian population has remained constant at 13,000.
+Today, the majority are the Bengali Muslims, although before Partition Hindus, most of whom were Namasudras, formed a clear majority in what is today Gopalganj district.
+The largest minority group is the Bengali Hindus, while Christians are present.
+The Muslim population has constantly increased, while Hindu population has constantly decreased from a high of nearly 400,000 (40% of the population in 1981) to under 350,000 today, and the Christian population has remained consistent at 13,000.
 Gopalganj has the highest percentage of Hindus of any district in Bangladesh.
 The district of Gopalganj has 356 mosques, 359 temples, and 250 churches.

+Hindus are an significant minority in Kotalipara upazila in Gopalganj district and form majority in some areas of Kotalipara(47.10%).
+Gopalganj is mainly Muslim dominated but also has presence of Hindu majority areas despite that Hindus are an significant minority in the district.

 Administration

-Gopalganj district consists of 5 upazilas (previously known as 'Thana or police station' which is essentially a sub-district) namely Gopalganj Sadar, Kotalipara, Kashiani, Muksudpur, and Tungipara; 4 Pourashavas/ Municipalities namely Gopalganj (Class A), Tungipara (Class B), Kotalipara (Class B) & Muksudpur (Class C) and 68 unions.
+Gopalganj district consists of 5 sub-districts namely Gopalganj Sadar, Kotalipara, Kashiani, Muksudpur, and Tungipara; 4 municipalities namely Gopalganj (Class A), Tungipara (Class B), Kotalipara (Class B) & Muksudpur (Class C) and 68 union councils.

 The main township is known as Gopalganj Sadar, which consists of 9 wards and 49 mahallas.
 Gopalganj municipality was constituted in 1972.
 It has an area of 8.59 km2 and a population of 40,987; male 53.27%, female 46.73% with a population density of 4,771 per km2.